 After the 2009-10 season, Virginia Tech’s top two assistants left, including Bill Courtney, who became the head coach at Cornell.
 Autry was promoted and become a full-time assistant coach for the Hokies.

 A year later, Boeheim and Syracuse came calling, asking one of the school’s favorite sons to come back home.
-Seven years later, he’s blossomed into one of the best and brightest assistant coaches in the country.
+He quickly blossomed into one of the best and brightest assistant coaches in the country.

-Now holding the title of Syracuse’s associate head coach, his journey continues.
+Now holding the title of Syracuse head coach, his journey continues.

 Nothing was ever given to him.
 Adrian Autry’s earned every accolade and promotion along the way.
 If you’re not familiar with his name right now, no worries.
 You will be soon.

 NFL Teams Don’t Want A Dynamic Quarterback With His Best Years Ahead Of Him? | JJ Watt Suggests Collusion After Lamar Jackson Blackout – The Shadow League